 You could couple a 500-calorie diet with any hormone (such as testosterone, progesterone, or thyroid hormone) and you would end up in the same place.

-But don't make the mistake of blaming HCG on the damage to your metabolism when it's the fault of the calorie restriction.
+But don’t make the mistake of blaming HCG for the damage to your metabolism when it’s the fault of the calorie restriction.

 If this concept is new to you, or it doesn’t make sense I would encourage you to read this article which outlines more information on how calories influence your weight and how to determine if you are eating enough.

 It’s important to realize that HCG is simply a hormone and because it is a hormone it has special benefits that we can utilize.

 And if we combine HCG with proper dietary therapies, supplements, weight loss medications and so on we can actually gain all of the benefits from HCG without any of the downsides.

 So let’s talk about some of the benefits: